Easy and Beautiful Bottle Painting

 3. Paint the Bottle

-When picking the paint for a glass project, look at the back of the paint to ensure it’s good for glass or it’ll sluff or wash off.
+When picking the paint for a glass project, look at the back of the paint to ensure it’s good for glass or it’ll sluff or wash off the glassware.

 4. Remove the Stencil